North Carolina

 Handling Applications

 Incomplete Applications: North Carolina prohibits changing a person’s information on a voter registration form prior to delivering it to the County Board of Elections.
 All complete and incomplete forms must be submitted unaltered.
 Drives are prohibited from pre-marking party affiliation on the form unless the person receiving the form requested it.
 Any assistance filling out the form must be in the voter’s presence and must be at the voter’s request.
+The State Board of Elections states that although a voter may receive assistance on request, the voter must sign the application form.

 Labeling Applications: Do not place sticky notes or flags on any incomplete forms.